TribbianniSun/TribbianniSun.github.io/leetcode_827/index.md

 ## Problem Remark
 - Naive Approach tries all the zeros, and recompute the connected component
-- Union Find helps us to find the size of the connected component without computing the graph again, O(n*m)
+- union-find helps us to find the size of the connected component without computing the graph again, O(n*m)